The Monk and the Woman

 The Monk and the Woman is a 1917 Australian silent film directed by Franklyn Barrett.
 It is considered to be lost.

+It was famous for its "sensation and commotion."

+A 1926 article said it was one of the most highly regarded early Australian films.

 Plot

 In eighteenth century France, the evil Prince de Montrale (Harry Plimmer) falls in love with Liane (Maud Fane), but she runs away from him and seeks refuge in a monastery.
 The prince finds her and orders the abbot to keep her in custody.
 A young novice, Brother Paul (Percy Marmont), is placed in charge of Liane and falls in love with her, despite having just taken his vows of celibacy.

 The king (Monte Luke) commands that Liane marry the Prince.
 A wedding is prepared but Paul defeats the prince in a duel, steals his cloak and takes his place at the wedding.
 The impersonation is discovered and Paul is taken away to be executed.
-De Montrale leads a revolt against the king but Paul keeps fight off the attack until loyalists arrive.
+De Montrale leads a revolt against the king but Paul keeps fighting off the attack until loyalists arrive.
 Paul then returns to the monastery forever.